Category Archives: Uncategorized

 I’m back and it’s time to get back on the road!

-In years past, I rode right through the winter–in fact I remember navigating deep snow drifts on the west side bike path on my recumbent* in mid-January in temperatures far below freezing.
+In years past, I rode right through the winter–in fact I remember navigating deep snow drifts on the west side bike path in mid-January in temperatures far below freezing.

 This year, I took a different tack.
 On December 1, I officially retired my road bike for the winter, and instead dedicated myself to some, uh, vigorous indoor training.
 It’s pretty clear after 8 years of winter riding that it does little to contribute to my ongoing fitness, since the rides tend to be short, slow, and damn cold.